Amazon Advanced Search: Exclude Irrelevant Phrases in Magnet

 The excluded phrases in your Amazon advanced search for specific keywords can be used as standalone words or as separate words/phrases using commas.
 There’s no limit to the number of words you can remove from your results to find what your listing needs so it ranks well on Amazon.

 In the example above, we excluded the words “women, men, belly, funny, cheap.”
-This alone didn’t decrease the total keywords for “fanny packs” as significantly we expected.
+This decreased the total keywords for “fanny packs” from 716 to 636 keywords.

-To work with a more realistic number, we changed our maximum word count to 3 instead of the default “max.”
-This brought the total keywords down to 100.
+To filter even further, we tried changing our maximum word count to 3 instead of the default “max.”
+This only reduced the keyword count by 1 to 635 vs 636 keywords.

 If your results don’t produce workable numbers, alter the other filters and/or apply as many phrases you need or want to exclude in the filters within this Amazon advanced search tool.